dianisley/PythonfromZerotoHero/Web Development/README.md

 Now that we have our form defined, let's define two new routes to try out.
 Again we edit our `app.py` file:

+:one: The first wtf() route will process the form (if it's a POST request) or will render the form (if it's a GET request)
     @app.route('/wtf', methods=['GET','POST'])
     def wtf():
         form = BookForm()